Chrinkus/cs-blog/src/pages/second-language.md

 I didn't know what I didn't know, and I was not sure how much of what I knew was wrong.
 For these reasons I decided that I would study one of the more "serious" languages hoping that whatever resources I would use would also fill in some of my learning gaps.

-Also, I had read about [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) and its ability to inject high performance code into web sites to allow applications to run that would not have been able to before.
+Also, I had read about [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) and its ability to inject high performance code into web sites to allow applications to run in the browser that would not have been able to before.
 The inference was that JavaScript alone is not enough and I would be well served to learn one of these "higher performance" languages.

 The question became which language would I pursue?